Is Sue The T Rex Male Or Female

 Q: Has any dinosaur ever been definitively sexed?

 A: Yes, some dinosaurs have been definitively sexed based on the presence of medullary bone, which is a type of bone tissue found in female birds during egg-laying.
-The discovery of medullary bone in a T. rex fossil in 2005 provided strong evidence that the specimen was female.
+Here's the thing — the discovery of medullary bone in a T. rex fossil in 2005 provided strong evidence that the specimen was female.

 Q: Why is it so difficult to determine the sex of dinosaurs?